As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 Create FAQ Pages

-Therefore, by creating an FAQ page (or adding an FAQ section to an existing page), you can increase your chance to get your content included in voice search results.
+Creating an FAQ page (or adding an FAQ section to an existing page) may increase your chance to get your content included in voice search results.

-Just make sure the questions you answer are common questions people are actually asking.
+Just make sure the questions you answer are common questions people are asking.

 You can visit Quora to find what people are searching for.